Schmücke dich, o liebe Seele, BWV 180: 5

 The full orchestra supports the soprano in the second aria, "Lebens Sonne, Licht der Sinnen" (Sun of life, light of the senses).
-Mincham describes the da capo aria as "joyously ebullient".
+Mincham described the da capo aria as "joyously ebullient".
 The short middle section of the aria touches minor keys.
 A melisma on alles (everything) stresses that God means all to the "redeemed sinner".

 6

 The last recitative, "Herr, laß an mir dein treues Lieben" (Lord, let Your faithful love for me), is secco, but closes as an arioso on the words "und deiner Liebe stets gedenken" (and considers your love constantly).
 It is a prayer to God to both love the petitioner and evoke a "reciprocal affection."

 7

 The closing chorale, "Jesu, wahres Brot des Lebens" (Jesus, true bread of life), is set for four parts.

 Recordings

 The entries for the table are taken from the selection on Bach Cantatas Website.
 Groups with one voice per part (OVPP) and ensembles playing period instruments in historically informed performance are marked by green background.